newfies-dialer/newfies-dialer/docs/source/broker/broker-installation.rst

 .. note::

-    The word **testing** in above line refers to the state of our release of RabbitMQ, not any particular  Debian distribution.
+    The word **testing** in above line refers to the state of the release of RabbitMQ, not any particular Debian distribution.
 You can use it with Debian stable, testing or unstable, as well as with Ubuntu.
-In the future we will have a stable release too.
+In the future they will have a stable release too.

-2. (optional) To avoid warnings about unsigned packages, add our public key to your trusted key list using apt-key(8)
+2. (optional) To avoid warnings about unsigned packages, add RabbitMQ's public key to your trusted key list using apt-key(8)

 ::